Certificates / Memberships / Certifications

 The following is a list of required trainings for any employee in a supervisory role.
 If you would like to register for a training but do not have CityNET access, call Human Resources at 213-2090.
 If you were unable to attend the training in person you can find the material and webcast of the training below.

-Avoiding Unlawful Discrimination and Harassment in the Workplace
+Avoiding Unlawful Discrimination & Harassment in the Workplace

-This training is REQUIRED for all employees working in a SUPERVISORY ROLE.
-If you supervise one or more employees, you must attend or watch the video posted below and submit a written test to Denise Thompson in HR.
-Please see the links below for a copy of the test, PowerPoint presentation and video.
+This training is required for all employees working in a supervisory role.
+If you supervise one or more employees, you must attend or watch the video posted below and submit a written test to Denise Thompson via email in Human Resources.
+Please see copies of the test, PowerPoint presentation and video:

-This is also a REQUIRED training for anyone working in a SUPERVISORY ROLE.
-Drug & Alcohol Training is required for all employees in a supervisory position.
+This is also a required training for anyone working in a supervisory role.
+Drug and Alcohol Training is required for all employees in a supervisory position.
 If you supervise and have not yet attended this training, you can watch the video below or check back for information regarding the next in person training opportunity.
-If you are unsure whether or not you need to attend, please contact Denise Thompson.
+If you are unsure whether or not you need to attend, please contact Denise Thompson via email.
 In this training you will learn:

 - How to recognize when someone is under the influence